whybombo/File_Sorter/README.md

 ## Description

-FileSorter is a Python script designed to organize files within a specified directory into subfolders based on their file extensions.
-This tool helps keep your files organized by automatically moving them into predefined categories.
-Unfortunately I can not figure out foldders so if you download a folder it will not be moved (unless its a zip or tar then it works).
+FileSorter is a Python script that organizes files within a specified directory into subfolders based on keywords.
+This tool helps keep your files organized by automatically moving them into categories defined by user-specified keywords.

 ## Features

+- Sorts files into a designated documents folder based on keywords the user enters.
+- Allows the input of multiple keywords separated by commas (no spaces).
 - Automatically creates subfolders if they do not already exist.
-- Sorts files into the following categories:
-  - **Code Files**: Includes programming and scripting files.
-  - **Image Files**: Organizes various image formats.
-  - **Text Files**: Sorts text documents and other related file types.
-  - **Archive Files**: Groups compressed files.
-  - **Video Files**: Categorizes video formats.
-  - **Audio Files**: Organizes audio files.
-- Can be automated to run automatically using Task Scheduler.
+- It supports a GUI for selecting downloads and document paths.
+- Includes a quit button to exit the application easily.

 ## Requirements